Price & Hours

 Recent travelers said they gleaned a great deal of knowledge from visiting this site, noting that not only did the guides offer insights into the building's past and New Mexico's history but the vendors also educated them on the different crafts and wares for sale (and weren't too pushy, either).

-Sitting on the Santa Fe Plaza, the Palace of the Governors is open all day Tuesday through Sunday, and on Mondays in the summertime.
-Admission is about $9 for out-of-state visitors and $6 for New Mexico residents, and children 16 and under can enter for free.
-Site tours are available as well.
-For more information, check out the palace's website.
+Sitting on the Santa Fe Plaza, the Palace of the Governors and New Mexico Museum of History are both open daily from 10 a.m. to 5 p.m.
+Tuesday through Sunday (and on Mondays in the summertime).
+Admission is $12 for out-of-state visitors and $7 for New Mexico residents, and children 16 and younger can enter for free.
+What's more, free docent-led tours are available daily.
+The Palace of the Governors also offers a downtown walking tour from April through October for $10.
+For more information on tours, schedules and more, visit the website.